kisalthennakoon/Face-Recognition/README.md

 - [License](#license)

 ## Introduction
 The Face Recognition System is a machine learning project that utilizes OpenCV’s Cascade Classifier and the EigenFaceRecognizer for recognizing faces.
-The system can capture images from a camera feed, detect faces, and recognize known individuals based on a pre-trained model.
+The system can capture images from a camera feed (Real time face video), detect faces, and recognize known individuals based on a pre-trained model.
 This project is designed for real-time recognition, making it suitable for applications in security and personal identification.

 ## Features
 - **Real-Time Face Detection**: Detects faces in real-time using OpenCV’s Cascade Classifier.